Most of the times, my life is so chaotic that if I don’t use a tool or something, my addictions take over and I find it hard to manage life.

 4. Tracking income and expenses

-The ability to know your money is important.
+The ability to know your money is important and it will help you better manage life.
 No matter what!

 For me, being able to know how much I have left on my wallet, credit card, PayPal and so on, makes me feel safer.
 At the same time, at the end of the month, I know exactly how much money I spent and I can critique my transactions so I can improve my expenses.